project-receptor/sample-configs/README.md

 To use this:

+- Clone the main Receptor repo.
-- Install Receptor.
-(Clone the repo, `make receptor`, put it in your path.)
+- Install Receptor.  (`make receptor`, put the `receptor` binary in your path.)
+- Install receptorctl.  (`make version`, `cd receptorctl`, `python3 setup.py`)

+- Clone this repo.
 - Run `makecerts.sh`, which will create certificates under `certs/`.
 - Run `receptor -c testconfig_foo.yml` to start the `foo` node.
 - Start the `bar` and `baz` nodes similarly.
 They should talk to each other.
+- Set your socket environment variable with `export RECEPTORCTL_SOCKET=/path/to/receptor.sock`
-- Interact with Receptor by connecting to the control sockets, optionally using receptorctl
+- Interact with Receptor using receptorctl

+Once it's up and running, here are some interesting commands to try out:

+- `receptorctl status`
+- `receptorctl traceroute baz`
+- `receptorctl connect baz bash --tls-client foo_client --raw`
+- `seq 10 | receptorctl work submit sleepcat --payload=- --follow --rm --node=baz --tls-client foo_client`